TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 ## Building a Feature

 Okay, so hopefully this high-level overview has made some kind of sense - I'll now be getting into the actual code.
-Instead of just showing you the code and talking about it, I think it'd be best to develop an example feature and talk about what I'm doing as I progress.
+Instead of just showing you existing code and talking about it, I think it'd be best to develop an example feature and talk about what I'm doing as I progress.
 It's likely that you'll want to contribute a feature that is a part of the `HasanAbiExtension`, and so we'll do something there (just not running it in Hasan's chat, though).

 The feature we'll be creating is something that's difficult to replicate in a callback-based paradigm, but made incredibly easy in TopOTheHourBot's - that being a "conversational" routine, where the client sends a message and expects another message in return.